A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 Confidence intervals for the ADT (with or without spatial correlation in the weights) are calculated using 100 bootstrap samples.
 In our simulation study, increasing the number of bootstrap replicates to 200 did not substantially change the confidence intervals' coverage, as shown in Figure \ref{fig:num_boots}.

 For illustrative purposes, we compare the results from our multiply-robust EIF-based method to (i) a plain outcome regression, which is the same as that used inside the multiply-robust estimator, followed by regression on $D$ using LLKR, and (ii) a flexible but confounder-naive approach.
 The latter estimates $E[Y|D=\delta, B=1] - E[Y|B=0]$, where the first expectation uses LLKR to regress on $D$ and the second expectation is a sample mean.

 We also re-ran the analysis using 2017 and, separately, 2016 \& 2017 as the ``treated" period, to check for pre-trends / policy anticipation (whether the effect began before 2018).
-Conducting such tests is standard practice for quasi-experiments; \citet{heffernan_2024} demonstrated this technique while utilizing past years as controls.
+Conducting such tests is standard practice for quasi-experiments \citep{bilinski_pretest_2026, roth_pretest_2022}; \citet{heffernan_2024} demonstrated this technique while utilizing past years as controls, in other words, utilizing a placebo in time.
+Note that this kind of pre-trends / placebo testing is technically assessing the null hypothesis of no pre-trends; for more formal evaluation, it is preferred to test whether the magnitude of the pre-trend effect is sufficiently small as to not invalidate the estimated treatment effect \citep{bilinski_pretest_2026}.
+Future work might explore development of such tests for settings like ours.

 This pre-trends validation approach connects to our stated assumptions in several ways.
 Clearly, anticipation of a policy being implemented would violate A1 (arrow of time).
-A5, on the other hand, would be violated if there was some unmeasured time-varying factor causing PM$_{2.5}$ to be systematically different pre- and post-2018, in the absence of China’s ban.
-If the pre-trends analysis finds an effect of treatment in 2017 (prior to treatment initiation), this could also indicate that some important time-varying factors influencing PM2.5 are not being captured by our measured confounders, in violation of A5.
+If the pre-trends analysis finds an effect of treatment in 2017 (prior to treatment initiation), this could also indicate that some important time-varying factors influencing PM$_{2.5}$ are not being captured by our measured confounders, in violation of A5.
 (A policy implemented in 2017 could fit this criteria, as noted in our Discussion.)
 However, the absence of an effect in the pre-trends test only offers evidence of plausibility of A5 but does not formally validate it because we cannot test for unmeasured time-varying confounding between $B=0$ and $B=1$, instead relying on domain knowledge.
 Also, note that because our pre-trends test is estimating the ADT, it is inherently testing conditional ignorability in expectation.

 Lastly, we conducted a sensitivity analysis to assess the potential influence of dump site size, as it could be an important predictor of air pollution heterogeneity across sites.
 As mentioned in Section \ref{data}, Global Plastic Watch estimates the area (footprint) of each dump site.
 Although time-varying estimates are provided, these measurements are less reliable than their average over time and have frequent gaps, so we used each site's average area across available estimates (2012-2019).
 We did not adjust for dump site size in the main analysis because area measured after 1/1/18 is a post-treatment variable which can be affected by treatment, referred to as a ``descendant" of treatment, which should not be conditioned on in causal inference analyses \citep{causal_what_if}.
 Note that only 68\% of the dump sites have at least one area estimate prior to 2018, so we would have to exclude many sites, potentially biasing our causal effect curve, in order to include only pre-2018 area as a covariate.